Karl Shuve, Associate Professor, Department of Religious Studies

 Dr. Cole’s academic interests include nineteenth-century British fiction and poetry, gender studies, and concepts of national and ethnic identity in Modern Europe.
 Her research focuses on the literary genre of the Bildungsroman (or novel of education), exploring how stories of youthful development relate to historical changes in British gender and class relations.
 Her work has appeared in journals such as Victorian Poetry and Nineteenth Century Literature, and she has frequently presented at conferences including the Modern Language Association and the North American Victorian Studies Association.
 She teaches a variety of interdisciplinary seminar courses that aim to connect classic works of literature with questions that are relevant to today’s society.
 One recent course, “Migrant Europe,” explores the experiences of immigrants and ethnic minorities in modern Europe, using examples ranging from nineteenth-century fiction to contemporary films and newspaper articles.
 Her teaching has received several awards, including the Harvard University Certificate of Excellence in Teaching.

-As an Association Dean at the College of Arts and Sciences, she provides academic advising and support for the Echols Scholars.
+As an Association Dean at the College of Arts & Sciences, she provides academic advising and support for the Echols Scholars.
 She is available to discuss issues such as course choices and career goals, and she hopes to serve as a resource for any students experiencing challenges that affect their academic work.
 She also serves as Assistant Director of the Echols Scholars program, collaborating with the Director and members of the Echols student community to plan academic initiatives that enhance the Echols experience.